Vandov/FilmDatabase/README.md

 Setup:

   All you need to do is to make a folder for the program.
 In this folder the program will make a my_data.dat file if there wasn't one already.
 This will contain the list elements.
 Also you need to have Java installed.
+When you first start up the program it should show you an empty list, so it's up to you to add your movies in there.

 Features: